What vitamins and minerals do I need?

 Because of the lack of sunlight, slight deficiency is quite common in winter in the UK, especially in the north.
 There’s some evidence that arthritis progresses more quickly in people who don’t have enough vitamin D, and severe deficiency causes osteomalacia, so a supplement such as fish liver oil may be useful during winter months.
 However, it’s important not to take too much fish liver oil because it contains high levels of vitamin A.

 If you're over 60, dark-skinned or don't expose your skin much to the sun and are worried about a lack of vitamin D, you and your doctor should discuss whether a vitamin D supplement would be right for you.
+It’s sometimes necessary to take a daily supplement containing 10–20 micrograms (μg), or 400 to 800 international units (IU), of vitamin D, especially for people over 60.
+You can buy them from chemists, supermarkets and health food stores.
+If you have severe deficiency, which is diagnosed through a blood test, you may need an injection or high-strength tablets.

 - anaemia of chronic disease, which often occurs with rheumatoid arthritis and similar conditions and doesn’t improve with iron supplements.